apache/beam/website/www/site/content/en/documentation/runtime/environments.md

   and when running your pipeline.
-* If you are running into unexpected errors when using remote containers, make sure that your container exists in the remote repository and can be accesses.
-Local runners will attempt to pull remote images and default to local images if it exists locally.
-If an image cannot be pulled by the local docker daemon, you may see an log message like:
+* If you are running into unexpected errors when using remote containers, make sure that your container exists in the remote repository and can be accessed by any third-party service, if needed.
+* Local runners will attempt to pull remote images and default to local images.
+If an image cannot be pulled locally (by the docker daemon), you may see an log message like:
   ```
   Error response from daemon: manifest for remote.repo/beam_python3.7_sdk:2.25.0-custom not found: manifest unknown: ...
   INFO:apache_beam.runners.portability.fn_api_runner.worker_handlers:Unable to pull image...